-A student may leave SUM by either withdrawing from the university (this means leaving the university with no intention of returning) or by taking a leave of absence (this means leaving the university temporarily, with the firm and stated intention of returning).
+A student may leave SUM by either withdrawing from the college/seminary (this means leaving the college/seminary with no intention of returning) or by taking a leave of absence (this means leaving the college/seminary temporarily, with the firm and stated intention of returning).
 Notifying instructors or no longer attending classes does not complete the process.